googleapis/google-cloud-java/TESTING.md

 #### On your machine

 You can test against an in-memory local Storage.
-The in-memory configuration supports only limited number of operations, please refer to the `LocalStorageHelper` class documentation for more details.
+The in-memory configuration supports only limited number of operations; please refer to the `LocalStorageHelper` class documentation for more details.
 Please use `RemoteStorageHelper` (see next section) if you need to use operations which are not supported by `LocalStorageHelper`.

 To use the in-memory configuration please follow these steps: